jaredhanson/node-ffi-ipmi/README.md

 * https://github.com/rbranson/node-ffi -- this is the one I ended up using.
 Because I can make sense of it.

 what
 ====

 * wanted to avoid shelling out to call ipmitool CLI commands
 * want to avoid having to connect for every command; want to run multiple commands per established channel
 * want a simple way to call -- without having to hack inside ipmitool too much and figure out which sequence of calls to make -- ipmitool does not seem to be designed to be used as a library
+* do not want fork/exec or shelling out per command
+* do not want hundreds of boilerplate wrappers for each command combo
+* make it fast and be async compatible

 example
 =======